 Samsung Electronics in India

 Samsung Electronics commenced its operations in India in December 1995 and is today a leading provider of Consumer Electronics, IT and Telecom products in the Indian market.
-Samsung India is the Regional Headquarters for Samsung’s Southwest Asia operations, which provides employment to over 45,000 employees with around 11,500 employees being involved in R&D.
+Samsung India is the Regional Headquarters for Samsung’s Southwest Asia operations, which provides employment to over 45,000 employees.

 Samsung began operations in India through its manufacturing complex located at Noida (UP), which today houses facilities for Colour Televisions (including 3D, LED and LCD Televisions), Mobile Phones, Refrigerators, Washing Machines and Split Air Conditioners categories.
 Samsung commenced operations of its second state-of-the-art manufacturing complex at Sriperumbudur, Tamil Nadu in November 2007.
 Today, the Sriperumbudur facility manufactures Colour Televisions, Fully Automatic Front Loading Washing Machines, Refrigerators and Split Air Conditioners.
 Samsung India has three R&D Centres in India–two in NCR and one in Bangalore.
 While the Noida R&D Centres develops software solutions for high-end televisions such as Plasma TVs, LCD TVs and Digital Media Products, the other Centre is engaged in R&D solutions for product hardware.
 The Bangalore R&D Centre works on major projects for Samsung Electronics in the area of telecom, wireless terminals and infrastructure, Networking, SoC (System on Chip) Digital Printing and other multimedia/digital media as well as application software.

-Samsung India is the Market leader in product categories like Mobile Phones, Smart Phones, Panel TVs, Side By Side Refrigerators, Frost Free Refrigerators, Microwaves and Inverter ACs.
+Samsung India is the Market leader in product categories like Mobile Phones, Smart Phones, Panel TVs, Side By Side Refrigerators, Frost Free Refrigerators and Microwaves.

 Samsung India has won several awards and recognitions for both its corporate initiatives as well as its product innovations in Audio Visual, Home Appliance, IT and Telecom Product categories.